rlongo/ictf-gradings-paperwork/README.md

     3. Other Inputs to render on forms
 2. MAP `aggregator`: matches student info to belt info

-From there, the output of `aggregator` can be fed into multiuple different map or reduce methods (`paperwork_generator`) which consume that output and produce some form of paperwork.
+From there, the output of `StudentIterator` can be fed into multiuple different map or reduce methods (`PaperworkGenerator`) which consume that output and produce some form of paperwork.

 ## Paperwork Generators